Basin Reserve: Construction history

 Soon after that first event, the Highland Games began to be held at the Basin Reserve.
 The games were organised by the Wellingtonian Caledonian Society, of which their headquarters, The Caledonian Hotel, still stands towards the south of the Basin Reserve.
 The society offered up prize money which brought many competitors to the region.
 Due to their success, the society petitioned to have new grandstands built at the western end of the Basin Reserve.
 They would measure 44 by 20 ft and would cost approximately £250–£300.
 The stands would also hold food stalls and ground keepers.
 However, for the following years, even up until reportedly 1872, the Basin Reserve grounds were still extremely swampy, with small pools of swamp water and various weeds and shrubs sprouting over the fields.
 In late 1872, horses were used to level the playing field and this greatly improved the conditions.

 In 1882, the William Wakefield Memorial was erected at the Basin Reserve.
-The monument had been in storage for many years, and it was finally erected to commemorate one of the city's founders, William Wakefield, at the main sports ground.
+The monument had been in storage for many years, and it was finally erected to commemorate a controversial early Wellingtonian, William Wakefield, at the main sports ground.

 The pavilion has been a Category II registered Historic Place since 1982, and the entire Basin Reserve has been a registered Historic Area since 1998.
 The William Wakefield Memorial has a Category I registration.

-In 2012 the Museum Stand of the Basin was declared an earthquake risk and closed; a new player's pavilion was opened in December 2018 and renamed in 2020 in honour of the former Test cricketer Ewen Chatfield.
+In 2012 the Museum Stand of the Basin was declared an earthquake risk and closed; a new players' pavilion was opened in December 2018 and renamed in 2020 in honour of the former Test cricketer Ewen Chatfield.

+Scoreboard

+During England's 2002 tour the scoreboard was famously described by commentator Mike Selvey as the "ransom-note scoreboard" because of the eccentric collection of fonts that it used.

 Event history

-The first ever event played on the Basin Reserve was a one-day cricket match on 11 January 1868 between the Wellington Volunteers and the crew of HMS Falcon, which was docked in Wellington.
-However, the game was hampered with injuries from numerous stones and thistles in the grass, which led to the injury of some players.
-The umpire apologised after the game to the players for the poor conditions of play.
+The first event held at the Basin Reserve was a one-day cricket match on 11 January 1868 between the Wellington Volunteers and the crew of HMS Falcon, which was docked in Wellington.
+However, the match was hampered by injuries due to the numerous stones and thistles in the grass, which led to the injury of some players.
+The umpire apologised to the players after the match for the poor condition of the playing surface.